lexicHQ/docs/macos.md

   install     Installs the dependencies
 Use "recime-cli [command] --help" for more information about a command.

-For any questions and feedback, please reach us at hello@recime.ai. bash-3.2$
+For any questions and feedback, please reach us at hello@recime.io. bash-3.2$

 ```

 You can now build your bot on Recime!